Liberia: Salala Rubber Corporation (SRC)-01/Margibi & Bong Counties

 Synopsis

-On May 27, 2019, a complaint was submitted to CAO by four NGOs representing twenty-two communities from the Margibi and Bong counties in Liberia, who have requested their identities be kept confidential.
-The complaint raises concerns related to land grab and forced eviction, lack of consultation, economic displacement and loss of livelihood, employment conditions and labor rights violations, water pollution, gender-based violence and threats of reprisals and intimidation.
+In May 2019, a complaint was submitted to CAO by four Liberian NGOs, including Green Advocates International, on behalf of 22 communities from the Margibi and Bong counties in Liberia, who requested that their identities be kept confidential.
+The complaint raised concerns related to land grabs and forced evictions; lack of consultation; economic displacement and loss of livelihood; employment conditions and labor rights violations; water pollution; gender-based violence and harassment (GBVH); and threats of reprisals and intimidation.